SOLEDAD. ENERGÍA. NECESIDAD. ESENCIA. SENSUALID.

 Flamenco is a Spanish art form made up of three parts: guitar ("guitarra"), song ("cante") and dance ("baile") originating from the gypsies who travelled from India to Andalusia, Southern Spain.
 It is influenced by many world cultures, including Gypsy, Indian, Moorish, Jewish, Celtic, Arabic, African, Latin American and traditional Spanish regional dance and music.
 It has also received modern influences from all styles of dance including contemporary, jazz and classical.

 Flamenco is a very emotive and rhythmical style of dance where dancers interpret the music (usually song and guitar) using body movements, posture and combine the use of fluid hand movements, forming a musical ensemble to complement rhythmical footwork and claps.
-Furthermore, through Spanish colonial times, exotic props such as castanets, silk embroidered shawls and large fans were also incorporated into flamenco.
-It is suitable for all ages and is a prime example of artistic expression which develops with the times and its understanding and interpretations change as it matures with age.
+Castanets, silk embroidered shawls and large fans were also introduced into flamenco over time.

 Today, Flamenco is an international dance form embraced all over the world and in 2010 was listed under UNESCO's Intangible Cultural Heritage of Humanity.